Mary Mother of GOD

 May 29 - Our Lady of the Ardents (Arras, France, 1095)

-Warn the People to Change Their Lives (II)
+Warns the People to Change Their Lives (II)

 In early July, the Virgin appeared a second time to John, in his bedroom.
-"You did what I asked you to do well, and the fountain will be good; the people have corrected themselves well," she told him.
+"You did what I asked you to do well,

 A commission of inquiry has identified twenty-eight cures from the water of the fountain.
 In October 1686, a second inquiry mentioned seven new cases.
 The chapel of Pla-Rouzaud was built by the poor villagers and blessed on September 8, 1695 by Monsignor de Verthamon.
-The renown of the shrine Our Lady of Celles spread widely and attracted believers from the entire region and even from Spain.
-The pilgrimage, which takes place to this day at the restored shrine on the third Sunday of July, is marked by evangelical simplicity and Marian humility.
+The renown of the shrine Our Lady of Celles spread widely and attracted believers from the entire region and even Spain.
+The pilgrimage, takes place to this day at restored shrine on third Sunday of July,

 According to Dictionnaire des Apparitions Fr.
 Rene Laurentin, Fayard 2007